computefoundation/gnu-linux-shell-scripting/other/README.md

 # other/

-Non-executable files containing aliases, short functions and one-liners.
+Non-executable files containing aliases and short functions.

 ## Aliases